-The Theory of the Uncanny Valley: methodology and subsequent interpretations.
+The Uncanny Valley Theory: methodology and subsequent interpretations.

-The theory of the “uncanny valley” or “inexplicable” was developed in 1970 by the robotics expert Masahiro Mori, and basically argues that when a bot shares a greater number of characteristics with a human, our empathy increases, generating a positive reaction.
-However, there comes a time when before this humanoid figure, this feeling changes drastically, generating rejection – a disturbing valley – or aversion to the degree of similarity of an entity that does not come to be considered “human”.
-This rejection becomes positive again the moment we approach what could be considered a healthy person, as can be seen in the following graph:
+The “uncanny valley” or “inexplicable” theory was developed in 1970 by robotics expert Masahiro Mori and basically argues that, when a bot shares a greater number of characteristics with a human, our empathy increases, triggering a positive reaction.
+However, there comes a time when, faced with this humanoid figure, this feeling changes drastically, triggering rejection – a disturbing valley – or an aversion to the degree of similarity of an entity that is not considered “human”.
+This rejection becomes positive again when we approach what could be considered a healthy person, as can be seen in the following graph:

-In order to corroborate this controversial theory, in 2011 a team from the University of San Diego conducted an experiment based on a robot (R), a human-like android (A) and a human (H).
-This experiment consisted of analyzing the effects on the brain when shown images of the three figures, using magnetic resonance imaging.
+To corroborate this controversial theory, in 2011 a team from the University of San Diego conducted an experiment based on a robot (R), a human-like android (A), and a human (H).
+This experiment consisted of analysing the effects on the brain when shown images of the three figures, using magnetic resonance imaging.

-The answer was clear, while the robot (R) and the human (H) barely generated any reaction, the android (A) produced a great alteration in several areas of the brain.
-Therefore, these scientists concluded that, faced with a human appearance but with robotic behavior, we experience a different reaction is that does not fit in our brain
+The answer was clear.
+While the robot (R) and the human (H) barely triggered any reaction, the android (A) produced a great alteration in several areas of the brain.
+Therefore, these scientists concluded that, faced with a human appearance but with robotic behaviour, we experience a different reaction that does not fit in our brain.

 This particular reaction can be associated with a certain cognitive dissonance, since our brain has innate expectations about the appearance and characteristics of a human being, which this type of bots (by having a human appearance but with the “psyche” of an AI) these expectations are not fulfilled.
 On the other hand, religious motives and standards of how a human being should be can also greatly contribute in this circumstance.